 Have you ever referred to spending time with your own kids as “babysitting”?
-Well my wife hates it when I do that, understandably so.
+Well Mrs DD hates it when I do that, understandably so.
 I am working on it, trying hard but I did trip up recently.

 As the 2019 working year came to a conclusion and Christmas was approaching, I was casually asked what plans I had in place for the Summer break.
 Surrounded by the franticness of budget chasing, setting email bounce backs, changing voicemail greetings and arranging break up drinks I non-thinkingly replied that I was babysitting my daughter for a week.

 The people at work didn’t care, or even notice.
 But I felt bad.
 Not because I am (in any way) scared of my lovely, understanding and forgiving wife who would no doubt find out about my ghastly indiscretion – but because I was genuinely looking forward to it.
 Super excited in fact to hang with my five-year-old girl.

 Mrs DD and our son were spending a week interstate which paved the way for some serious daddy/daughter times ahead.